Who is Cadmus? Complete Guide to the Ancient Greek Hero

 Why Cadmus turned into a snake

 Cadmus and Harmonia gave birth to five children: Ino, Semele, Autonoe, Polydorus and Agave.
 Owing to the immense misfortunes suffered by Cadmus’ family, Cadmus and his wife Harmonia pleaded with the gods to be transformed into black serpents.
-Zeus later intervened and whisked the couple to the Elysian Fields (Island of the Blessed), where they spent eternity in a blissful afterlife.
+Zeus later intervened and whisked the couple away to the Elysian Fields (Island of the Blessed), where they spent eternity in a blissful afterlife.

 Other interesting myths about Cadmus